NotAwar/Mobius/QUICKSTART.md

 Press `Ctrl+C` - the server will:

 1. Delete the KIND cluster
-2. Stop the Docker daemon gracefully
+2. Stop the isolated Docker daemon gracefully
 3. Clean up resources

 ## Accessing the Cluster